 We advice that you submit the documents to ECHA's accounting department at payments (at) echa.europa.eu before posting them.

-Please make sure that the persons handling the payments of ECHA's invoices are aware that the payment must comprise the full amount.
-Should additional bank charges apply to your payment, these must be included on top of the full amount of your invoice..
+Please make sure that the persons handling the payments of ECHA's invoices are aware that the payment should be made at the full amount so that any possible bank charges are not deducted from the payment.

 Please inform your accounting department that if the invoice is paid after the due date, the application/notification will be rejected.